Jalle19/xbmc-video-server/README.md

 ---------------

 Once you've configured the application you should be able to browse your library.
 You can configure new users from the Settings menu.
 There are three user roles; user, administrator and spectator.
 A standard user cannot see (and cannot access by other means) the settings pages, a spectator can't stream or download anything (just "spectate"), and an administrator can naturally do everything.

+### Restricting access

+You can restrict access to specific IP addresses, networks and domains by using the whitelist feature.
+The restriction applies globally (ie. regardless of backends) and is configured from the Settings page.
+The application will warn you if you're about to lock yourself out of the application.

 Security implications
 ---------------------